Article

 The legal issues

-The central question was whether Lucy’s conduct amounted to a disclaimer of her entitlement.
-The court reviewed the law of disclaimer, confirming that a gift vests immediately but may be repudiated once the beneficiary is aware of it.
-There was no evidence of incapacity or delusion; Lucy’s refusal was based on a mistaken belief that there were no funds for her.
+The central question was whether Ms Daniells' conduct amounted to a disclaimer of her entitlement.
+The court reviewed the law of disclaimer, confirming that a gift under a will vests immediately upon the testator's death but may be repudiated once the beneficiary is aware of it.

-A procedural issue also arose: only the administrator and Lucy were parties to the claim, not the substitute beneficiaries.
+A procedural issue also arose; only the administrator and Ms Daniell were parties to the claim, not the substitute beneficiaries.
 The court declined to declare a disclaimer, noting that the substitutes should have been joined if such a declaration was sought.

 The court’s approach

-- Permitting the administrator to pay the funds into court, which would protect the administrator but require the substitutes to bring further proceedings; or
+- Permitting the claimant to pay the funds into court, which would protect her as administrator but require the substitutes to bring further proceedings; or

 Conclusion